lwdsw/Kiln/README.md

 # Kiln AI

-> Iteratively Build High Quality ML Agents with Data
+> Iteratively Build High Quality AI Products

-Kiln includes:

-- A data platform for teams to collaborate on tasks, goals, evaluations, training data, and more.
-Designed for Git, providing familiar and rich tooling.
-- Easy-to-use desktop apps, enabling everyone to continuously contribute to your dataset and improve quality (QA, PM, labelers, subject matter experts, etc.).
-One-click launch, no command line or GPU required.
-- No-code data-science tools to quickly evaluate a variety of foundation models and AI techniques.
-Currently, we support about a dozen models and a variety of prompting solutions (few-shot, multi-shot, chain of thought), with plans for more (fine-tuning, RAG).
+## Key Features

+- 🚀 **One-Click Desktop Apps**: Apps for Windows and MacOS.
+Anyone on your team can contribute to your datasets and improve quality.
+- 🔒 **Privacy-First**: Your data stays local - bring your own API keys or run locally with Ollama.
+- 🤝 **Team Collaboration**: Designed for collaboration, with git-based version control for your ML dataset.
+- 📊 **Rapid Evaluation**: Compare various models and data-science techniques with no-code tools.
+- 🔄 **Iterative Development**: Continuous dataset improvement with built-in QA tools
-- An open-source Python library and REST API for data scientists and engineers to deeply integrate where needed.
+- 🧑‍💻 **Hackers Delight**: An open-source Python library and REST API for data scientists and engineers to deeply integrate where needed.
-- Completely private: Kiln runs locally, and we never have access to your dataset.
-Bring your own keys, or run locally with Ollama.

 <kbd>
 <img width="185" alt="Run Screen" src="https://github.com/user-attachments/assets/158efb43-4991-4c19-9e3a-28f61c919892">